 Test 1.12: Gradient and location based convolutional cross-component model for intra prediction (JVET-AC0054)

-In the test, gradient and location information instead of the 4 spatial neighbor samples in the CCCM filter in the following form.
+In the test, gradient and location information is used instead of the 4 spatial neighbor samples in the CCCM filter in the following form.
 The filter shape is shown in Figure 2.

 predChromaVal = c0C + c1Gy + c2Gx + c3Y + c4X + c5P + c6B